 Moving on, participants were recruited via poster and email.
 If you wanted to get very picky, it's important to know what the emails and posters said, as you'll get wildly different samples in response to “Not sure what bra size you are?
 Help us with our research!” vs. “We are looking for women to help test fitting methods for bras.”
 Although, you may be wondering, surely if you mention bra fit at all, you're likely to get people who aren't happy with their fit?
 If that was your first thought, give yourself several brownie points because one of the major problems in social science research is that volunteers are atypical!
 The good news though, is that at least they weren't paid to do it.

 The researchers managed to recruit women aged from 19 to 58 (average age 32).
 They also have some means and standard deviations for weight and height, but nothing for socioeconomic status (class and/or income) or ethnicity.
 They also didn't include anyone who had breast fed or been pregnant in the last year, and I'd be interested to know if you thinks that's wise or not!

-On the basis of sample size and geographic distribution alone, you can’t really use this study to demonstrate much about the UK as a whole in terms of bra fitting, and you certainly can’t use it to demonstrate anything about women all over the world.
-It’s also worth noting that there’s another study, done by a plastic surgeon on over 100 women, that found a similar percentage of bra fit issues but in a completely different direction!
+On the basis of sample size and geographic distribution alone, you can't really use this study to demonstrate much about the UK as a whole in terms of bra fitting, and you certainly can't use it to demonstrate anything about women all over the world.
+It's also worth noting that there's another study, done by a plastic surgeon on more than 100 women, that found a similar percentage of bra fit issues but in a completely different direction!